You need to activate javascript for this site.

 Entry requirements Some bibliography and filmography may be made available in foreign languages.

-Learning outcomes At the end of the semester, students must:
+Learning outcomes By the end of the semester, students should be able to:

-a) Understand the fundamental principles of non-fiction film
+a) Understand the fundamental principles of non-fiction filmmaking

 b) Master the principles and practices of non-fiction film analysis

-c) Creatively and critically problematize film creation processes
+c) Creatively and critically problematize documentary filmmaking processes

 1.1.
 Fundamental Principles of Documentary